 Vascular dementia is the second most common cause of dementia, after AD.
-It accounts for up to 20 percent of all dementias and is caused by brain damage from cerebrovascular or cardiovascular problems - usually strokes.
+It is caused by brain damage from cerebrovascular or cardiovascular problems - usually strokes.
 It also may result from genetic diseases, endocarditis (infection of a heart valve), or amyloid angiopathy (a process in which amyloid protein builds up in the brain's blood vessels, sometimes causing hemorrhagic or "bleeding" strokes).
 In many cases, it may coexist with AD.
 The incidence of vascular dementia increases with advancing age and is similar in men and women.

 Symptoms of vascular dementia often begin suddenly, frequently after a stroke.
 Patients may have a history of high blood pressure, vascular disease, or previous strokes or heart attacks.
 Vascular dementia may or may not get worse with time, depending on whether the person has additional strokes.
 In some cases, symptoms may get better with time.
 When the disease does get worse, it often progresses in a stepwise manner, with sudden changes in ability.
 Vascular dementia with brain damage to the mid-brain regions, however, may cause a gradual, progressive cognitive impairment that may look much like AD.
 Unlike people with AD, people with vascular dementia often maintain their personality and normal levels of emotional responsiveness until the later stages of the disease.

 People with vascular dementia frequently wander at night and often have other problems commonly found in people who have had a stroke, including depression and incontinence.